 Spires Physiotherapists are experts in the assessment of pain and movement disorders, which enables us to better understand why you are experiencing your symptoms.
 Our experience in elite sports gives us a wealth of rehabilitation knowledge which, alongside expert therapeutic treatment skills, helps you get back to doing what you enjoy and living life to the full.
 We understand that it’s difficult to decide on a therapist and many patients don’t know who to trust.
 Every therapist at Spires Physiotherapy is experienced, pragmatic, honest, has chartered status and uses scientific research evidence in their assessment and management of you and your symptoms.
 Additionally, we know our limitations and won’t hesitate to refer you on to a specialist if required.

 Adelina is a Chartered Physiotherapist with a wealth of private practice experience covering a range of specialties including musculoskeletal, cardiovascular and post-operative recovery.
 Alongside her rehabilitation knowledge, she deploys an array of manual therapy techniques.
 Adelina likes to combine her passion for scientific research with a person centred approach and draws upon her elite sports experience when devising exercise programmes for patients.
 To build on her undergraduate physiotherapy degree, she completed a masters degree in Implants, Prostheses and Biomechanics in 2016.
 Adelina has become a very popular member of our team among our patients and the other team members and her diary is often booked up a week in advance.
 Outside of work, she enjoys reading, writing, hiking and gardening.
-Adelina currently splits her time between our Oxford and Didcot clinics.
+Adelina currently works at our Oxford clinic.

 The role of a physiotherapist is to facilitate healing and prevent chronic pain and movement conditions.
 This requires a detailed assessment from which your Spires Physiotherapist will give you a diagnosis which, alongside your own rehabilitation goals, will help to determine how your condition is managed.
 You and your physiotherapist will set your goals and agree your treatment and management plan collaboratively.
 You will be guided and supported every step of the way so that you can recover to full function and get back to doing the things you love, whether it be dancing, gardening or sports.